-Most of the people try to avoid the aging factor, but it is impossible.
+Most people try to avoid the aging factor, but it is impossible.
 Denying the fact that a number is being added to your age every year is one way to cope with the aging effects, but not the healthiest way.
 As men age, they tend to have drastic changes in their energy levels, moods, behavior, flexibility, etc. Low T is also an effect of aging, and older men often feel tired and are unable to perform tasks as well as they used to do when they were teenagers.
 Other symptoms include low libido, weak erections, low energy, and inability to build muscles.

 Hormone replacement therapy is helpful for men whose T levels are reduced due to the aging effect.
 It helps increase energy levels, libido, and sex drive, thus helping men lead a healthy life.
-However, if your T levels are in the normal range, TRT will not provide you any extra benefits.
+However, if your T levels are in the normal range, TRT will not provide you with any extra benefits.

 Although there are various medication options available for male sexual health issues associated with low T such as erectile dysfunction, they can cause urinary problems and male pattern baldness.
 In hormone replacement therapy for men, several tests are conducted before the treatment to identify the causes and symptoms comprehensively.